CGPA Converter — To Percentage, GPA & Grade

 Frequently Asked Questions

-7.5 CGPA on a 10-point scale is generally considered a good score and meets the cutoff for most major Indian IT companies (TCS, Infosys, Wipro typically require 6.0–7.0 CGPA).
-Top product companies (Google, Microsoft, Goldman Sachs India) and core engineering firms may have higher cutoffs of 7.5–8.0.
-Campus recruitment cutoffs are set by individual companies and vary by year — check the specific company's stated eligibility criteria for your placement season.
+Yes — 7.5 CGPA on a 10-point scale is solid and clears the cutoff for most major Indian IT companies.
+TCS, Infosys, and Wipro typically set their minimum at 6.0–7.0 CGPA.
+Where it gets competitive is top product companies (Google, Microsoft, Goldman Sachs India) and core engineering firms — those often require 7.5–8.0 as a floor.
+The exact cutoffs are set by each company and can change year to year, so always check the specific company's eligibility criteria for your placement season rather than relying on general benchmarks.

-Use your university's official conversion formula.
-If your university does not have a published formula, use CGPA × 9.5 (the CBSE standard, widely accepted).
-State both: "8.2 CGPA (77.9% — CGPA × 9.5 conversion)" on your resume or application.
-For US applications, do not convert — state your CGPA on its original scale (e.g., "8.2/10 CGPA") and let the institution recalculate if needed.
+Use your university's official formula first.
+If your university hasn't published one, CGPA × 9.5 (the CBSE standard) is the most widely accepted default.
+On your resume or application, show your work: "8.2 CGPA (77.9% using CGPA × 9.5 conversion)" is more transparent than just listing a percentage.
+For US applications specifically, don't convert at all — state your CGPA on its original scale (e.g., "8.2/10 CGPA") and let the institution handle the recalculation from your official transcript.

-Most US graduate programs recalculate GPA themselves from your official transcript using their own internal conversion tables, rather than accepting your institution's stated CGPA.
-The conversion varies by university.
-Some use the WES (World Education Services) scale, some use their own tables.
-This means your converted GPA at one US university may differ slightly from another's calculation of the same transcript.
-The GPA cutoffs listed in program descriptions are usually in the US 4.0 scale.
+Most US graduate programs recalculate your GPA themselves from your official transcript, using their own internal conversion tables — they don't just accept your institution's stated CGPA number.
+The conversion varies by university: some use the WES (World Education Services) scale, others have their own.
+This means your converted GPA might differ slightly from one university to another based on the same transcript.
+The GPA minimums listed in program descriptions are always in the US 4.0 scale.

-SGPA (Semester Grade Point Average) is your GPA for a single semester only.
-CGPA is your cumulative average across all completed semesters.
-CGPA = weighted average of all SGPAs, weighted by the number of credits in each semester.
-Your CGPA is the number that appears on your final degree certificate and is used for job applications and graduate school admissions.
+SGPA is your grade point average for a single semester.
+CGPA is your cumulative average across every semester you've completed — the weighted average of all your SGPAs, weighted by the number of credits in each semester.
+Think of SGPA as your current semester's report card and CGPA as your running total.
+Your CGPA is the number that shows up on your degree certificate, transcript, and matters for job applications and grad school admissions.

 Related Calculators